pgRouting/workshop/docs/source/chapters/prepare_data.rst

       "http://download.osgeo.org/livedvd/data/osm/$CITY/$CITY.osm.bz2"
   bunzip2 $CITY.osm.bz2

-.. rubric:: Download using Overpass XAPI.
+.. rubric:: Option 3) Download using Overpass XAPI.

+The following downloads the latest OSM data on using the same area.
+Using this data in the workshop can generate variations on the results, due to changes since Jun-2017.

 .. code-block:: bash